 You can then use that information to put together a bundle of products that are enticing to buyers, both in terms of affordability and their utility for your customer’s specific needs.

-Test and optimize pricing strategies
+Test and optimize pricing logic

 Customer data will help you create pricing bundles that will reflect the needs of your buyers.